-At St John Payne Catholic School positive action is valued and actively encouraged, the following rewards are used.
+At St John Payne Catholic School positive action is valued and actively encouraged.
+The following rewards are used.
 (This is not an exhaustive list.)

 - Verbal Praise

-- Written comments on student work in Student Planner

 - House Points/Achievement Points

-- Housepoint Awards; Bronze, Silver, Gold, etc.
+- House Point Awards; Bronze, Silver, Gold, etc.

 - Phone call/email home

 - Postcards home

-- Sports Colours

 - Prefect status

-- Prizegiving evening effort, attainment and citizenship awards
+- Prizegiving evening effort, attainment and citizenship awards Certificate evening special awards

+- Rewards for attendance

-- Certificate evening special awards
+- Servants of Faith awards

 All members of staff are encouraged to award House Points, if and when they are deserved.
 The number of House Points awarded each week is unlimited and left to the member of staff's own professional judgement.
-House Points are in normal circumstances issued singularly.
 House Points may be awarded for many reasons; these include academic work and service to the school.
 The following list is used as a guide: